Doctor of Philosophy in Economics

 GRA (Graduate Research Assistantship)

-Semester and academic-year GRAs are sometimes available, typically depending on individual faculty members' grants.
+Student's in their fifth year are granted one semester of department-funded GRA with their dissertation advisor.
+Additional semester-long and academic-year GRAs are sometimes available, typically depending on individual faculty members' available funding.
 GRAs are generally given to students already working on their dissertations.

 Self Graduate Fellowship

-Domestic students may be eligible for the Self Graduate Fellows for 2025-2026 will receive annual support of $38,000 for four years.
+Domestic students may be eligible for the Self Graduate Fellows for 2026-2027 will receive annual support of $40,000 for four years.
 Payment is through an appointment as a graduate research assistant.
 The fellowship covers tuition, fees, and the employer's share of student health insurance costs.
-Over the four years, fellows have access to a $12,000 professional development award, a $5,000 start-up award (year 1), and a $1,000 textbook and technology award (year 2,3,4).
+Over the four years, fellows have access to a $15,000 professional development award, a $5,000 start-up award (year 1), and a $3,000 textbook and technology award.
 All fellows actively participate in the Fellow Development Program.
-The total value of the four-year doctoral fellowship exceeds $225,000.
-The 47 current Self Graduate Fellows are among 224 students who have benefited from the fellowship since it was established in 1989.
+The total value of the four-year doctoral fellowship exceeds $275,000.
 Please let us know if you are interested in being nominated.

 What are the English proficiency requirements?